Few leaders are exceptionally good at rallying the troops. They want results, but their words don't inspire action.

-Today, people need motivational speeches more than ever.
-A leader's greatest role is to inspire hope in others.
-There is really no better way to do this, than by motivating the troops with an inspirational speech.
+A leader's most significant role is to inspire hope in others.
+There is no better way to do this than by motivating the troops with an inspirational speech.
 Below are some ideas on how to accomplish this heightened sense of hope and inspiration.

-Start writing a motivational speech by taking your audiences current situation and comparing it to a better future.
-As motivational speaker coach, Nancy Duarte suggests, a great speaker will make the gap between the two realities as dramatic as possible.
+Start writing a motivational speech by taking your audience's current situation and comparing it to a better future.
+Best selling author and keynote speaker coach, Nancy Duarte suggests, a great speaker will make the gap between the two realities as dramatic as possible.

 Throughout the talk, take people from the present to the future, and from the problem to the solution.
 The motivational speech should continue to be an ebb and flow from what is and what could be.

-If you are trying to convince people that a new policy, product or technology is a good one, make sure to clearly outline how we work now (and all the inefficiencies) and how down the road ( once all the kinks are worked out), this will improve our work situation.
-Also, appreciate people for the work and effort they have put in.
+If you are trying to convince people that a new policy is good, clearly outline how we work now (and all the inefficiencies) and how down the road ( once all the kinks are worked out), this will improve our work situation.
+Also, appreciate people for the work and effort they put in.

 Finally, every speech should end with a call to action that cements in the new, better reality.